cguyomar/MinYS/README.md

 ### Utility scripts :

-Some utility scripts are supplied along with MinYS in order to facilitate the post processing of the gfa graph :
+Some utility scripts are supplied along with MinYS in order to facilitate the post processing of the output gfa graph :

 - `graph_simplification/enumerate_paths.py in.gfa out_dir`
-  Enumerate all the paths in connected components of a graph.
-Returns paths with a significant difference (ANI < 99\% or alignment coverage <99\%)
+  Enumerate all the paths of each connected component of a graph.
+Returns paths that are substantially different from one another (ANI < 99\% or alignment coverage <99\%)

 - `graph_simplification/filter_components.py in.gfa min_size`
-   Return a sub-graph containing all the connected components longer than `min_size`
+   Return a sub-graph containing all the connected components larger than `min_size` (in total assembled nt)

 - `graph_simplification/gfa2fasta.py in.gfa out.fa`
-  Return each sequence of the graph in a multi-fasta file
+  Return all the sequences of the graph in a multi-fasta file

+### Reference

+MinYS: Mine Your Symbiont by targeted genome assembly in symbiotic communities.
+Guyomar C, Delage W, Legeai F, Mougel C, Simon JC, Lemaitre C. BioRxiv 2019, [doi:10.1101/2019.12.13.875021](https://www.biorxiv.org/content/10.1101/2019.12.13.875021v1)